kitschpatrol/yanki-obsidian/readme.md

 ## Markdown note types

-Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain element in your Markdown files.
+Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain element in your Markdown notes.

 The rules were designed with the semantic and visual nature of Markdown in mind.

 The most minimal examples to "trigger" different note types are shown below, but the implementation can handle additional weirdness and will generally do the right thing if it encounters elements that might indicate conflicting note types.

-You're free to use additional Markdown in your note files to style and structure the front and back of your flashcards.
+You're free to use additional Markdown in your notes to style and structure the front and back of your flashcard notes.
 Image markup will work, but currently assets must be hosted externally and are not copied into Anki's media storage system.

 ### Basic